cs3org/OCM-API/IETF-RFC.md

     * `"code"` - to indicate that API requests without code will be rejected (i.e. the `sharedSecret` in the protocol details will be ignored).
-    * `"denylist"` - some servers may be blocked based on their IP address
+    * `"denylist"` - some servers MAY be blocked based on their IP address
-    * `"allowlist"` - unknown servers may be blocked based on their IP address
+    * `"allowlist"` - unknown servers MAY be blocked based on their IP address
-    * `"invite"` - an invite must have been exchanged between the sender and the receiver before a Share Creation Notification can be sent
+    * `"invite"` - an invite MUST have been exchanged between the sender and the receiver before a Share Creation Notification can be sent